hauke96/simple-task-manager/doc/api/README.md

 An API should offer all functionality needed to run a version of the SimpleTaskManager.
 Not all versions but at least one version (which could also be an upcoming release).

-If no version can (or will) use an API version, than this version can bre removed.
+If no version can (or will) use an API version, than this version can be removed.
 This for example applies to very old, insecure, unstable or testing versions.

 ## Code structure